NotTofuFood/PaintProjectHackathon/README.md

+## This project was created for high tech hacks.

 ## Inspiration
 **EMPOWERING THE YOUTH**
 Here at Painter Pals, we believe that the future is in the hands of the youth.
 By providing young, ambitious students a platform to enhance their learning experience in and out of the classroom, students will truly find the fun in learning.
 In the midst of a global pandemic, establishing connections between young minds is needed now more than ever.